linkeddatacenter/kees/README.md

 > Architecture is about the important things.
 Whatever they are.

 At first glance, this seems like a trivial statement, but it actually brings a lot of richness: the heart of thinking architecturally about software is deciding what’s important, (i.e., what’s architectural), and spending energy maintaining those elements in good condition.
-For a developer to become an architect, he must be able to recognize which elements are important, recognizing which ones can cause serious problems if they are not properly controlled.
+For a developer to become an architect, he must be able to recognize which elements are important and which ones can cause serious problems if they are not properly controlled.
 Important decisions in software development vary depending on the scale of context we are thinking about.
 A common scale is that of an application, hence “application architecture”.

 ### Data